Preimplantation Genetic Diagnosis Program

 Helping Couples Build Families

-Irene Souter, MD, has directed the Preimplantation Genetic Diagnosis Program since its inception in 2005.
+Irene Souter, MD, has directed the Preimplantation Genetic Diagnosis Program at Massachusetts General Hospital since its inception in 2005.
 From the beginning, we have succeeded in helping families overcome genetic abnormalities and produce unaffected children.

-In addition to Dr. Souter, our program comprises:
+In addition to Dr. Souter, our program includes:

 - Fertility doctors